philc/book-notes/lifestyle/the psychology of money - morgan housel.md

   "I'll never make that mistake again."
-* Even though we have decades and centuries of economic data which we can use to predict the future, economies evolve over time, and so the recent history is the most valuable because "it's more likely to include the important conditions that are relevant to the future?"
+* Even though we have decades and centuries of economic data which we can use to predict the future, economies evolve over time, and so the recent history is the most valuable because "it's more likely to include the important conditions that are relevant to the future."

 ## Room for error (chap 13)